 The Power of Words

 In December 2019, MacMillan published Eigo de Ajiwau Manyoshu (Enjoying the Manyoshu in English).
-He selected 100 poems, adding an English translation, a modern Japanese interpretation, and commentary.
+He selected 100 poems, adding English translations, modern Japanese interpretations, and commentary.

 A notable aspect of the book is MacMillan's attention to the kanji characters used in the text, striving to enhance the poetic quality of the translations.
 His skill as a poet shines through in the rhythmic five-line structure of his English translations.

 At one point, an ambassador pointed out that the Manyoshu is not well-known internationally.
-That would be true when compared to classics like The Tale of Genji or modern Japanese literature.
+That may be true when compared to classics like The Tale of Genji or modern Japanese literature.

-He continues, "While similar beliefs exist in places like my home country of Ireland, the Manyoshu is one of the few works where such a worldview has been recorded in writing.
+He continues, "While a similar worldview exists in places like my home country of Ireland, the Manyoshu is one of the few works where it has been documented in writing.
 It holds significant cultural value, even on a global scale."

 The Challenges of Translation